Informatievlaanderen/VSDS-LDES-E2E-testing/use-cases/iow/README.md

 To receive the current state of the entities of interest, including the last observations (the initial data set), the Orion broker can be [queried](https://fiware-ges.github.io/orion/archive/api/v2/cookbook/) using HTTP(S) calls.
 To receive updates for these entities, a [subscription](https://fiware.github.io/specifications/ngsiv2/stable/) must be created which ensures the Orion broker sends HTTP(S) messages to an endpoint of choice.

 To use this data set in an LDES (Linked Data Event Stream) environment, the data received as response from querying the initial data set and the subsequent messages received as result of the subscriptions, is converted to a linked data equivalent model using an [Apache NiFi](https://nifi.apache.org/) workflow.
-The received NGSI-v2 data is first convert to a NGSI-LD equivalent model ([Smart Data Model for water quality](https://github.com/smart-data-models/dataModel.WaterQuality)) and then to the [OSLO equivalent model](https://data.vlaanderen.be/doc/applicatieprofiel/waterkwaliteit).
+The received NGSI-v2 data is first convert to a NGSI-LD equivalent model ([Smart Data Model for water quality](https://github.com/smart-data-models/dataModel.WaterQuality)) and then to the [OSLO equivalent model](https://data.vlaanderen.be/doc/applicatieprofiel/waterkwaliteit)(only the water quality observation).
 Finally, the resulting model, which is a entity state, is used to create an LDES member, which is a version object.

 ## Architecture
 In the IoW use case we deploy one [Apache NiFi system](https://localhost:8443/nifi) to convert the NGSI-v2 data into LDES member, three individual LDES Servers to ingest and serve the observations, devices and device models and one MongoDB to store the ingested data and LDES fragments.
 Here is a context diagram of those systems: